ni2dey/Budget-Buddy/README.md

 💰Budget Buddy is a simple and interactive personal finance app built using Python and Streamlit.
 It helps users manage their finances by taking in salary and expenses as inputs and visualizing the data using Plotly charts.

-✨ Features
+✨ Features:

     🧾 Input and track your salary and expenses

     📊 Visual representation of financial data using Plotly

     🖥️ Clean and responsive GUI built with Streamlit

     📈 Instantly see how your budget is distributed

-🛠️ Tech Stack
+🛠️ Tech Stack:

     Python

     Streamlit (for GUI)

     Plotly (for data visualization)

     Pandas (for data handling)

-🔍 Use Cases
+🔍 Use Cases:

     Budget planning

     Expense tracking

     Financial overview dashboard